 An elopement doesn't require that you forgo a celebration with loved ones – to the contrary, elopements are often followed by a reception after the couple has returned home, complete with cake, toasts, music, and dancing.
 The beauty of an elopement is that many of the rules of a traditional wedding simply do not apply, and that extends to the way you choose to celebrate your marriage.
 Whether you had a luxury elopement or simply stole away to the local courthouse, you can host any type of celebration you wish.

-Learn 6 must-knows about post-elopement celebrations from wedding planner Cassandre Synder, or discover more elopement etiquette via the links below!
+Learn 6 must-knows about post-elopement celebrations from wedding planner Cassandre Synder, or discover more elopement etiquette via the links at right!

 Photo courtesy of Cassandre Snyder Events and Design